christensenacademy/christensen-academy/modules/computer-basics/textpages/computer-hardware-and-software.md

 ###CPU (Processor)
 The job of the processor is to run programs.
 Processors are extraordinarily fast and can excecute roughly a billion instructions in a single second.
 Processor speed is measured in gigahertz (GHz).

 In the past, computers typically only had one processor.
 In recent years, computers have begun to be built with miltiple processors or "cores".
-The computer I'm typing on right now had a dual-core processor; that is, it actually has two processors working together to run software.
+The computer I'm typing on right now has a dual-core processor.

 ###House Metaphor
 I came across a video by Common Craft a couple of years ago called [Computer Hardware in Plain English](http://www.youtube.com/watch?v=LrXeDF4Qqz4).
 I enjoyed the house metaphor they used in the video, which went something like this: